Gastroesophageal reflux disease and heartburnHeartburn; GERD

 Gastroesophageal reflux disease (GERD) is a condition in which gastric contents and acid flow up from the stomach into the esophagus (food pipe) due to poor stomach emptying, poor valve function, and problems with the esophagus.

-Frequent and mild gastroesphageal reflux (GER) is quite common, especially in infants, but the disease (GERD) is more severe and causes complications.
+Frequent and mild gastroesophageal reflux (GER) is quite common, especially in infants, but the disease (GERD) is more severe and causes complications.

-About half of American adults experience GERD at least once a month.
+It is estimated that about half of American adults experience GERD symptoms at least once a month.